 This online system replaces the paper-based registration and accreditation process and will allow for export registration information to be gathered, with high quality maps.
 This, in turn allows for a simpler audit process by the Department of Agriculture and Water Resources (DoAWR).

-BEFORE you can complete the online registration form YOU MUST contact Olivia Tait so that she can issue you with a welcome email and password to access the system.
+BEFORE you can complete the online registration form YOU MUST contact APAL so that you can be issued with a welcome email and password to access the system.

 The registration process is mandatory and all grower/packhouse registrations must complete their registrations by Friday 18 November 2016.